Mr.Keynes and the... Complexity! A suggested model for the General Theory: The kcx model

-Such exogenous variables are then kept constant exclusively in order to allow the treatment and the discussion of the model, which should be entirely re-computed again and again for all their possible values.
+Such exogenous variables are then kept constant exclusively in order to allow the treatment of the model, which should be entirely re-computed again and again for all their possible values.
 Stated conditions have been here modelled as follows: \begin{itemize} \item[-] First, the population size ($n_p$) and skills of persons, either workers or entrepreneurs, are initially assigned (i.e., both quality and quantity of available labour are given). \item[-] Secondly, the technology of production is given, although possibly heterogeneous among firms.
-Firms are distinguished between capital-goods producers (k-firms, henceforth) and consumption-goods producers (c-firms, henceforth). \item[-] Third, the set of existing goods is initially defined as $G = G^k \cup G^c$, with its proper subsets, $G^k=\left\lbrace x_0, x_1, ..., x_{n_k} \right\rbrace$ and $G^c =\left\lbrace x_{n_{k+1}}, ..., x_{n_c} \right\rbrace$, containing capital and consumption goods (k-goods and c-goods henceforth), respectively, being $|G^k|=n_k$, $|G^c|=n_c$, $|G|=n_g$ and, then, $n_g=n_k+n_c$.
-Each good $g_h$ is produced by one firm $h$ only; therefore, $n_{h_k}=n_k$ and $n_{h_c}=n_c$ are the number of existing k-firms and c-firms, respectively.
-Each good has an intrinsic value, $v_{g_h}$, used in individual functions (preferences for persons and technology for firms), defined in related sections and collected in two vectors, $\mathbf{v}_k = [v_0,v_1,...,v_{n_k}]$ and $\mathbf{v}_c = [v_{n_{k+1}},...,v_{n_k+n_c}]$. \item[-] Fourth, the initial number of firms and their market power do not vary in time, i.e., the competition degree of markets is given. \item[-] Fifth, preferences of persons are heterogeneously defined at the beginning, by giving each person her own utility function, i.e.,tastes and habits of consumers are given, included the disutility of labour and of activities of organization and supervision. \item[-] Sixth, the societal composition is fixed: workers remain workers and entrepreneurs (i.e., firms holders) remain entrepreneurs; further, the wage-unit is given, as determined by the bargaining between firms and Unions.
-Thus, social structures, including forces able to influence income distribution, are elements of the given context. \item[-] Seventh, all production functions have the same curvature for all the relevant employment levels (\gt, p.$246$). \item[-] Eighth, the labour supply function is supposed to be known (\textit{ibidem}). \end{itemize}
+Firms are distinguished between capital-goods producers (k-firms, henceforth) and consumption-goods producers (c-firms, henceforth). \item[-] Third, the set of goods is defined as $G=G^k\cup G^c$, with $G^k=\{x^k_1,\ldots,x^k_{n_k}\}$ and $G^c=\{x^c_1,\ldots,x^c_{n_c}\}$.
+Hence, $|G^k|=n_k$, $|G^c|=n_c$, and $|G|=n_g=n_k+n_c$.
+Each good is produced by one firm only, so that the number of k-firms equals $n_k$ and the number of c-firms equals $n_c$.
+Each good has an intrinsic value, $v_{g_h}$, used in individual functions as detailed later.
+Consumption goods receive values from persons' preference vectors, whereas k-goods receive values from c-firms' capital-good preference vectors.
+In the implementation, the value of each good is computed as the corresponding cross-agent mean and is then used to determine the market power of its producer.

+\item[-] Fourth, the number of firms and their market power do not vary in time. \item[-] Fifth, preferences of persons are individually assigned at the beginning, i.e., each person has an utility function.. \item[-] Sixth, the societal composition is fixed: workers remain workers and entrepreneurs (i.e., firms holders) remain entrepreneurs; further, the wage-unit is given. \item[-] Seventh, all production functions have the same curvature for all the relevant employment levels (\gt, p.$246$). \item[-] Eighth, the labour supply function is supposed to be known (\textit{ibidem}). \end{itemize}